 In fact, Passidomo appears to be willing to go even further than Simpson in shaping the Senate to her liking.

 For all his faults, perceived or otherwise, Fischer is not Heather Fitzenhagen, the renegade House member who defied Simpson’s desire to see Ray Rodrigues elected to the Senate without a competitive Primary.
 Fischer would never get in bed with John Morgan.
 He would never accept help from the incoming Democratic leader in the Senate, as Fitzenhagen was (falsely?) rumored to have done.
 In his voting record, Fischer is more similar to Danny Burgess, a Simpson recruit, than Fitzenhagen.

 But again, none of that matters.

 Simpson and Passidomo want continuity of leadership.
 They want — Simpson probably more so than Passidomo, but not by much — Albritton to succeed them.
 (By the way, how uninformed, if not silly, does this piece from Jordan Kirkland of The Capitolist, in which Kirkland attempts to argue that Diaz has the inside track to win the Senate presidency, read?
-A reminder to Kirkland, et al., that leadership races are waged in the digital page of Florida Politics and, maybe, POLITICO.
-That’s been the case for 12 years and it’s not changing any time soon.
+A reminder to Kirkland, et al., that leadership races are waged in the digital pages of Florida Politics and, maybe, POLITICO.
+That has been the case for 12 years and it’s not changing any time soon.
 At this point, with a state investigation underway into the 2020 campaign for Senate District 37 and redistricting still to happen, it’s premature to declare anyone the front-runner for the presidency.)

 Two final takeaways